 b) but if the light is ON after being activated by the Mode Switch, it will not turn OFF until the head is almost 100% separated from the body.

 This led me to say that the Primary switch is connected to the inner tube, and the Mode switch is connected to the outer tube (host).

-I do believe, but I cannot prove or test it :FACEPALM: that this may lead to some parasitic drain in this flashlight and that to avoid it, the battery must be removed if the flashlight is not used for a long time!!
+I do believe, but I cannot prove or test it :person_facepalming: that this may lead to some parasitic drain in this flashlight and that to avoid it, the battery must be removed if the flashlight is not used for a long time!!

 What would I improve?

 - Size.
 Depsite I like it, this will always be a big flashlight for the type of battery it uses.
 Its bigger sibling, the XT1A is also a big flashlight for the type of battery it uses (AA/14500).
-A nice way to make it smaller would be to use a triple setting instead of single LED O:)
+A nice way to make it smaller would be to use a triple setting instead of single LED :innocent:

 2) Direct access to Low in TACTICAL Mode or Direct access to a Strobe in OUTDOOR Setting.
 Well, this is perhaps what I would like to see the most in this flashlight.
 Having direct access to all the “important” things in a tactical flashlight: Low, Turbo, Strobe.
 In this case, there is something missing, something that the Olight M2R Warrior has and that would be great to have in the XT1C.